You vs. Wild: Episodes and summaries

-Episode 1 - Operation jungle rescue part 1
+Episode 1 - Operation Jungle Rescue, Pt.
+1

 The target of this episode is to find a doctor.
 A doctor is delivering vaccines to small villages, but she is dehydrated and needs Bear's help.
 There are 2 main ways of going through the episode, you can either go through the jungle using machete to make a trail or you can go through the river.
 Both ways come to the same spot.
 At the end of episode, he finds the doctor and takes a challenge to deliver the vaccines by himself because the doctor is very dehydrated.

-Episode 2 - Operation jungle rescue part 2
+Episode 2 - Operation Jungle Rescue, Pt.
+2

 The target is to deliver vaccines to the small village.
 On the way Bear passes through mangrove trees.
 Also, Bear saw a jaguar on his way.
 At the end, he gives the vaccines to the leader of the village and paddles away on a canoe.